NFL rumors: Free agent Richard Sherman visiting Tom Brady's Buccaneers

 - Oops!Something went wrong.Please try again later.

-Report: Free agent Richard Sherman visiting Tom Brady's Buccaneers originally appeared on NBC Sports Boston
+Report: Free agent Richard Sherman visiting Tom Brady's Buccaneers originally appeared on NBC Sports Northwest

 The Tampa Bay Buccaneers need help in the secondary, and a former All-Pro cornerback might be one of the solutions.